txoof/PaperPi/README.md

 * PaperPi is no longer distributed as a PyInstaller frozen blob and now installs into `/usr/local/paperpi` and places an executable entry script in `/usr/local/bin/`.
 * Plugins can now be edited easily in `/usr/local/paperpi/plugins/`
 * Additional plugins can be placed in `/usr/local/paperpi/plugins` without rebuilding
+* Add support for mirroring output

 <a name="requirements"></a>

 ## PaperPi Requirements

+PaperPi is compatible with RaspberryPi OS Bullseye.
+Some python dependencies such as *numpy* will not build proiperly under Buster.

 ### Required Hardware